lynnliu030/berkeley-os-prelim/cluster_computing/virtualization.md

     * Non-privileged operations: hardware speed
     * Privileged operations: trap to hypervisor
 * Hypervisor determines what needs to be done
-* If legal, then hypervisor emulates the behavior the guest OS expects from the hardware
+    * Emulates the behavior the guest OS expects from the hardware

 Commodity hardware has more than 2 protection levels.
 E.g. X86 has 2 protection levels (rings) and 2 protection modes (root and non-root) recently.

-For X86 pre 2005:
+For X86 pre 2005, if trap-and-emulate:
 * 4 rings, hypervisor in ring 0, guest OS in ring 1
+* Problem: certain privileged instructions that can only be executed in Ring 0
    *  17 privileged instructions do not trap, fail silently!
    * E.x. enable / disable interrupt bit in privileged register, done through POPF / PUSHF instructions that access it from ring 1 fail silently
 * Hypervisor does not know, will not emulate the behaviors, assume changes was successful

 ## CPU Virtualization